DeviesDevelopment/blog/content/posts/2022-12-08_xcode-manual-signing.md

             args: '-destination generic/platform=iOS -archivePath $(Pipeline.Workspace)/$(scheme).xcarchive -verbose CODE_SIGNING_ALLOWED=No'
     ```

     5. Now that we have successfully archived the project, there is still a missing critical part before we sign and export the binary, that is to sign the archive with the project entitlements.
 These entitlements files are not bundled within the archive and since many projects require different entitlements to use Apple services .i.e.
 Push notification, Universal domains, signing with Apple... etc, this step is critical to not get the App rejected by Apple.
-Here we use a bash script to locate the entitlements file and use `codesign` to sign the `.app` that is within the archive
+Here we use a bash script to locate the entitlements file and use `codesign` to sign the `.app` that is located within the archive
     ```yml
       - task: Bash@3
         displayName: 'Entitlements signing'